APPlause! K-12 Performing Arts Series

 - What if we home school?

 We invite you to join us!
-The same admission will be charged to home school groups as any other group.
+Home school groups will be charged $5 per seat.
+Payment is expected at the time of reservation.
 If you are traveling by car, please park in the Rivers Street parking deck.
 Be sure you download our “Study Guides” to make the most of your visit!
+Parking passes are available for pre-purchase as well.

 - What are the arrival procedures?